Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Defy Death**

-    Increases the maximum Death saving throw failures you can have at Death's Door from 3 to 5.
+    Increases the maximum Death :d20-save: **Saving Throw** failures you can have at Death's Door from 3 to 5.

 - **Speedy Recovery**